JeremieMelo/jeremiemelo.github.io/_pages/about.md

 * 11/2020: Our recent work, _O2NN: Optical Neural Networks with Differential Detection-Enabled Optical Operands_, is accepted by DATE 2021.
 Cheers!

 * 11/2020: Our research project _Light in Artificial Intelligence: Efficient Neuromorphic Computing with Optical Neural Networks_ won the **1st Place** in ACM/SIGDA Student Research Competition 2020.
 Cheers!
+Please check the [UT ECE News](https://www.ece.utexas.edu/news/phd-student-jiaqi-gu-wins-gold-medal-acmsigda-student-research-competition)!

 * 10/2020: One co-authored paper, _Sequential logic and pipelining in chip-based electronic-photonic digital computing_, is accepted by IEEE Photonics Journal.
 Cheers!